Outreach at St. Boniface

 , providing blood to those in our community facing surgery, chemo therapy and burn recovery.
 You need only be over 17 years old and weigh more than 110 pounds for this (generally) painless lifesaving act.

 , the Home of Love and Hope in Tegucigalpa, Honduras is a mission begun by the Episcopal Church to provide a loving home and education in a Christian environment for abandoned, orphaned and hopelessly poor children, enabling them to fulfill their ultimate potential as productive human beings.
 The project includes an orphanage, school, an agricultural institute and a technical institute.
 El Hogar has become a primary focus for our outreach and the site of challenging and life changing mission trips for youth and adults.
 This follows our parish commitment to overseas ministry, previously in the Dominican Republic, Nicaragua, Mexico, Tanzania, and South Africa.
-For more information on youth mission trips contact associate rector Andi Taylor (941 349 5616 x 313)
+For more information on youth mission trips contact the church office (941 349 5616).

 EPISCOPAL RELIEF & DEVELOPMENT